-arm-v8. n Enable the Armv8. n version of the architecture, where $0 \le n \le 5$.
-The default isarm-v8.5. bigendian Start processors in big-endian mode.
+Option Description arm-v8.n Enable the Armv8. n version of the architecture, where $0 \le n \le 7$ .
+The default isarm-v8.7. bigendian Start processors in big-endian mode.
 The default is little-endian. block-device=file Image file to use as persistent block storage. cadi-server Start the CADI server.
-This option allows debuggers to connect to targets in the simulation. cores=N Specify the number of processors, where N is in the range 1-4.
-The default is 1. (ns)data=file@address Raw file to load at an address in non-secure or secure memory. disable-analytics Disable product analytics gathering for the current invocation.
+This option allows a CADI-enabled debugger to connect to targets in the simulation. cores=N Specify the number of processors, where $N$ is in the range 1-4.
+The default is 1. (ns)data= file@address Raw file to load at an address in non-secure or secure memory.
+Usensdata to load data into non-secure memory when thesecure-memory option is enabled. disable-analytics Disable product analytics gathering for the current invocation.
 Set the ARM_DISABLE_ANALYTICS environment variable to a non-zero value to disable it for all invocations. (no-)gicv3 Enable GICv3 or the legacy, compatible GICv2.
-The default isgicv3. help Display the command-line options and quit. image=file ELF image to load. network=(none nat bridged) Configure mode of network access.
+The default isgicv3. help Display the command-line options and quit. image=file ELF image to load. min-sync-latency=N Number of ticks to simulate before synchronizing.
+Events that occur at a higher frequency than this value are missed.
+The default is 100. network=(none nat bridged) Configure the network access mode.
 The default is none. network-bridge= dev Bridged network device name.
 The default is ARM0. network-mac-address MAC address to use for networking.
-The default is 00:02:f7:ef:f6:74. network-nat-ports=M Optional comma-separated list of NAT port mappings in the form: host_port=model_port, for example, 8022=22. network-nat-subnet=S Subnet used for NAT networking.
-The default is 172.20.51.0/24. p9_root_dir= dir Host folder to be shared between the host and the guest. print-port-number Print the port number that the CADI server is listening to. quiet Suppress any non-simulated output on stdout or stderr. (no-)rate-limit Restrict simulation speed so that simulation time more closely matches real time rather than running as fast as possible.
-The default is disabled. read-only Mount block device image in read-only mode. (no-)secure-memory Enable or disable separate secure and non-secure address spaces.
-The default is disabled. (no-)semihost Enable or disable semihosting support.
-The default is enabled. semihost-cmd=cmd A string that is used as the semihosting command line. semihosting-heap_base=address Virtual address of the heap base.
-The default is 0. semihosting- heap_limit=address Virtual address of the top of the heap.
-The default is 0xFF000000.
+The default is 00:02:f7:ef:f6:74. network-nat-ports=M Optional comma-separated list of NAT port mappings in the form: host_port=modeL_port, for example, 8022=22. network-nat-subnet=S Subnet used for NAT networking.
+The default is 172.20.51.0/24. p9_root_dir= dir Host folder to be shared between the host and the guest. print-port-number Print the port number that the CADI server is listening to.
+This option can help with identifying the debug server to connect to when multiple servers are enabled. quiet Suppress any non-simulated output on stdout or stderr. quantum=N Number of ticks to simulate for each quantum.
+The default is 10000. (no-)rate-limit Enable or disable rate limiting.
+Enabling rate limiting restricts the simulation speed so that simulation time more closely matches real time rather than running as fast as possible.
+The default is disabled. read-only Mount block device image in read-only mode.